j-veylop/punch-control/README.md

 ## Why are you so verbose with documentation, comments and commits?

 As I said, this is a learning process for me.
-The more verbose I am the easier it is for me to keep track of whatever the hell I'm doing at any time.
+The wordier I am the easier it is for me to keep track of whatever the hell I'm doing at any time.

 ## To-do list